|India protest against Monsanto|

 So what does the film suggest people do?
 One recommendation is to become informed and to inform others of the risks of the Monsanto GMO reach and to pass along the information about the risks of product use to friends and family.
 Secondly, the film recommends a Non-GMO Shopping List that provides a documentation of those companies and producers that are GMO free.

-For those interested in learning more from the film itself, it is recommended that readers review the entire film, provided free for the next week at this website: http://geneticroulettemovie.com/.
+For those interested in learning more from the film itself, it is recommended that readers review the entire film, provided at this website: http://geneticroulettemovie.com/.